modernice/jotbot/README.md

-# jotbot - AI Powered Code Documentation Generator
+# jotbot - AI-Powered Code Documentation Generator

 `jotbot` auto-generates missing documentation for your Go repositories (more languages to come).
 The documentation of this repository was entirely